hail-is/hail/docs/Splitmulti.md

 A	C,T	0/2:7,2,6:15:45:99,50,99,0,45,99
 ```

-`multisplit` will create two biallelic variants (one for each
+`splitmulti` will create two biallelic variants (one for each
 alternate allele) at the same position:
 ```
 A	C	0/0:13,2:15:45:0,45,99